Skip to content

 Give me context and goals, then let me run.
 I don't micromanage and I don't want to be micromanaged.
 If I'm stuck, I'll say so early.
 I'd rather ask for help than waste a week pretending I have it figured out.

-And: if it's not written down, it's not decided.
+If it's not written down, it's not decided.
 No agenda, no meeting.